Christus. Mysterium in a Prelude and Three Oratorios: Structure

 Though the work is composed of three oratorios, it bears more resemblance to Wagner's Ring Cycle than to traditional oratorio.
 Draeseke intended for it to fit into the category of Wagner's "Musikdrama," and in fact he used leitmotif throughout the work.
 Because of its length, a performance of Christus spans three evenings.
 The work was only performed twice in its entirety and, unlike Wagner's Ring Cycle, Draeseke preferred that his work be performed in a church.
 Draeseke wrote in program notes following the Christus premiere, "The composer never intended his work to be performed on the stage.
 It would be contrary to his intentions....A representation in the church would always be preferable to that in the concertroom."

 Unlike traditional oratorio, the work contains no narrator, no Evangelist, and no recitative.
 Instead, a chorus of 150-200 members serves to advance the plot.

+Third Oratorio

+The third oratorio, Tod und Sieg des Herrn (Death and Triumph of the Lord), Opus 73, is the story of the Passion of Christ.
+It contains three parts – the Betrayal, the Crucifixion, and the Resurrection.
+Each part is divided into three scenes:

+A chorus of 150-200 members functions largely as a plot-enhancing device, replacing the role that had traditionally been filled by recitative.
+Only in the form of the Chorus of Angels and the Chorus of the Faithful does the chorus play an observational role, commenting on the plot rather than becoming involved in it.
+Every other role assigned to the chorus becomes a character role.
+The following table illustrates the two observational roles (Angels and the Faithful) and the eight character roles represented by the chorus.
+Of these, the Chorus of the Pharisees and the Chorus of the People play perhaps the largest role in the lead-up to the Crucifixion; just as the crowd influenced Pontias Pilate, so does the chorus influence both Caiphas and Pilate in this oratorio.
+The choral writing resembles the turbae scenes of traditional oratorio, with one major difference: the cries and calls of the chorus lead directly to Christ's conviction.